RoxasHo/programmeManagement/README.md

 # programmeManagement
 College assignment for learning Data Structures.
-Console-based, this repository is for managing programmes, students, tutors alike.
+Console-based, this repository contains a system for managing programmes, students, tutors alike.